HannahIgboke/Maven-Toys---Sales-performance-analysis./README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-2. Maven Toys has set a target of $8.5 million in revenue for each year - 2017 and 2018.
-How much progress did we or have we made towards this goal?
+**2. Maven Toys has set a target of $8.5 million in revenue for each year - 2017 and 2018.
+How much progress did we or have we made towards this goal?**

 <p align="center">
     <img width="700" src="https://github.com/HannahIgboke/Maven-Toys---Sales-performance-analysis./blob/main/Images/Revenue_progress_towards_target.PNG" alt="Revenue progress towards target">